relay-tools/react-relay-network-modern/README.md

 // Default import for using in any browser
 // last 5 versions, ie 9, defaults
 import { RelayNetworkLayer } from 'react-relay-network-modern';

-// For SSR on node 8 and above (native async/await) import { RelayNetworkLayer } from 'react-relay-network-modern/node8';

 // Source code without Flowtype declarations import { RelayNetworkLayer } from 'react-relay-network-modern/es';